Skip to content

 Get Card Image

 To get a card image, use the Cards SDK service method cardsService.getCardImage.
-Pass the session_token, the wallet_uuid, the card_uuid and the GetCardImageSdkCallback.
+Pass the session_token, the wallet_uuid and the card_uuid.

 cardsService.getCardImage(